Soundboards

 Tuners

-There are fancier and more expensive tuners on the market. if I thought they were better, I’d be using them.
+Yes, there are fancier and far more expensive tuners out there.
+But if they genuinely offered better performance, I’d be using them.

 Pickups